Could Elon Musk Be Paying Your Social Security Check?

 Will you get your Social Security check on time?

-There's also no indication that Musk's team will stop your Social Security check.
+There's also no indication that Musk's team wants to stop your Social Security check.
 According to The New York Times, Musk intends to focus cost-cutting efforts on blocking improper payments across government agencies rather than stopping individual checks.

 Democrats vowed to protect Social Security and other payments with a bill.
-“We must protect people’s Social Security payments, their Medicare payments, tax refunds, from any possible tampering by DOGE or any other unauthorized entities,” Senate Minority Leader Chuck Schumer (D-NY.) said at a press conference on Monday.
+“We must protect people’s Social Security payments, their Medicare payments, tax refunds, from any possible tampering by DOGE or any other unauthorized entities,” Senate Minority Leader Chuck Schumer (D-NY.) said at a February 3 press conference.

 Of course, the most significant risk to Social Security is its funding shortfall, as older Americans retire in droves and the program’s trust funds dwindle.
 There are no easy fixes.
 Potential solutions — including benefit cuts, raising the retirement age and tax increases — are politically difficult to enact.
 However, President Trump has stated that he will not touch Social Security.